dylan-lang/binary-data/documentation/source/reference.rst

 32 Bit Frames
 -------------

-Story is that the representation in Dylan are only 30 bits, thus we have some hacks around 32 bit frames which should be represented as a :drm:`<number>`.
+Story is that the :drm:`<integer>` representation in Dylan is only 30 bits, thus we have some hacks around 32 bit frames which should be represented as a :drm:`<number>`.
 This workaround consists of using :class:`<fixed-size-byte-vector-frame>` and converting to :drm:`<double-float>` values.